fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmIconMan/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmIconMan
+title: FvwmIconMan
-type : module
+type: module
-weight : 500
+weight: 500
-description : |
+description: |
   FvwmIconMan provides a list of running applications.
 You can run one or multiple managers and they can be configured to display different collections of windows.